Colinax/ckeditor/README.md

 #### Answer:

-To customize, copy the the default files into the folder _yourInstallation/templates/_yourDefaultTemplate/ and rename it, your changes only apply to your template.
+To customize, copy the the default files into the folder _yourInstallation/templates/_yourDefaultTemplate/ and rename them according to the list above.
+Your changes only apply to your current default template.
-Or create a wb_config folder in _yourInstallation/templates/ and copy the default files into this folder and rename it, all changes apply to all templates.
+Or create a wb_config folder in _yourInstallation/templates/ and copy the default files into this folder and rename them accordingly, all changes will then apply to all templates.
-If youe need code examples or how these files schould look like, see example files [here](https://github.com/Colinax/CKEditor/tree/developer/wb_config).
+If youe need code examples or how these files should look like, see example files here: https://github.com/WBCE/CKEditor/tree/developer/wb_config